KernFerm/BubsGameHub/README.md

     ✅ -calender.exe (real cal)
     ✅ -fresh download links for clock / calender / tetris .exe
        - .exe will get signed

-        SIGNING MY EXE OVER THE WEEKEND  , HUB IS CURRENTLY DOWN...
+    # HUB IS CURRENTLY DOWN...

 `WHEN I DO UPDATES TO THE HUB , YOU WILL HAVE TO DELETE THE OLD GAME HUB VERSION DOWNLOAD THE NEW ONE`